-Most Spanish nouns, as well as many other words in the language, have a singular and a plural form, apart from having a masculine or feminine gender and fall into a given category.
-In this grammar lesson, we will cover the basic rules for the plural of Spanish nouns and will apply these rules in real sentences so that you understand how to make these words plural and use them in real contexts.
-There is a nice quiz at the end of the lesson for you to check your comprehension of the grammar structures. ¿Listo?
-Comencemos…
+Most Spanish nouns, as well as many other words in the language, have a singular and a plural form, besides having a masculine or feminine gender and fall into a given category.
+In this grammar lesson, we will cover the basic rules for the plural of Spanish nouns and will apply these rules in real sentences so that you understand how to make words plural and use them in real contexts.
+There is a nice quiz at the end of the lesson for you to check your comprehension of the grammar structures.
+Let’s start…

 What is the plural of Spanish nouns? – El plural y el singular

 The plural of Spanish nouns or “El plural” refers to a basic transformation of words from singular to plural form in order to talk about several objects, instead of a single one.
 In grammar terms, this property is called NÚMERO GRAMATICAL or grammatical number.
-Consequently, words in the language usually have a singular (cuaderno) or plural form (cuadernos), which is easy to determine following some simple rules that we will discuss shortly.
+Words in the language usually have a singular (cuaderno) or plural form (cuadernos), which is easy to form following some simple rules that we will discuss shortly.

 The singular of nouns is called EL SINGULAR, whereas the plural of Spanish nouns is called EL PLURAL.
 Here is a picture with three examples of nouns changing from singular to plural form.
-This image has no English, but do not worry if you can not understand all the details as they be explained in the rest of the lesson.
+We will develop on these rules throughout the rest of the lesson.

-Five basic rules for making Spanish nouns plural
+The basic rules for making nouns plural in Spanish

 Rule No.1: Adding -S at the end of the word

 The first rule for the plural of Spanish nouns says that we add the letter -S at the end of a word when it ends with a vowel without TILDE such as the words “CASA” and “MESA”.
-Notice that both nouns do not need TILDE and finish in the vowel A. For words ending in “É” like BEBÉ, we still add the letter -S as this is an exception to the rule.
+Notice that both CASA and MESA do not need TILDE at all over the last vowel.
+For words ending in “É” like BEBÉ, we still add the letter -S as this is an exception to the rule.
 Here are some examples of sentences showing how to make Spanish nouns plural by adding -S. Click on Play to listen to the examples.